History of Halifax, Nova Scotia: Father Le Loutre's War (1749-1755)

 St. Paul's Church, built in 1750, is the oldest building in Halifax and the oldest surviving Protestant church in Canada.

 The establishment of Halifax marked the beginning of Father Le Loutre's War.
 The war began when Edward Cornwallis arrived to establish Halifax with thirteen transports and a sloop-of-war on June 21, 1749.
 By unilaterally establishing Halifax the British were violating earlier treaties with the Miꞌkmaq (1726), which were signed after Father Rale's War (1722-1725).
 Cornwallis brought along 1,176 settlers and their families.
 In 1750, the sailing ship Alderney arrived with 151 immigrants.
 Municipal officials at Halifax decided that these new arrivals should be settled on the eastern side of Halifax Harbour.

 During Father Le Loutre's War, the Miꞌkmaq and Acadians raided in the capital region (Halifax and Dartmouth) twelve times.
 On September 30, 1749, about forty Miꞌkmaq attacked six men who were in Dartmouth cutting trees.
 Four of them were killed on the spot, one was taken prisoner and one escaped.
+The men had been sent to retrieve wood for a sawmill commanded by Major Gilman.
 Two of the men were scalped and the heads of the others were cut off.
-The attack was on the sawmill which was under the command of Major Gilman.
-Six of his men had been sent to cut wood.
-Four were killed and one was carried off.
-The other escaped and gave the alarm.
+The man who managed to escape brought back news of the attack with him.
 A detachment of rangers was sent after the raiding party and cut off the heads of two Miꞌkmaq and scalped one.
 This raid was the first of eight against Dartmouth.